 For a sample of my writing on indigenous literatures, please see my article, “When my hands are empty / I will be full: Visualizing Two Spirit Bodies in Chrystos’s Not Vanishing,” in Studies in American Indian Literatures (vol. 31, no. 1-2, Spring-Summer 2019, pp. 83-114.)

 Of course, Children’s Literature remains close to my heart.
 Read about my visit with the famous editor of A. A. Milne’s writing at A Day in Ashdown Forest with Dr. Ann Thwaite in the ChLA International Committee Blog.

-I have presented papers at the International Conference on Romanticism, Nineteenth-Century Conference (INCS), British Women Writers Conference (BWWC), and North American Society for the Study of Romanticism Conference (NASSR), The Narrative Conference, and Victorian Institute.
-For a full list and additional information, please see my Curriculum Vitae.
+I have presented papers at the International Conference on Romanticism, Nineteenth-Century Conference (INCS), British Women Writers Conference (BWWC), North American Society for the Study of Romanticism Conference (NASSR), The Narrative Conference, Victorian Institute Conference, British Association for Romantic Studies (BARS), Children’s Literature Association Conference (ChLA), and the Coleridge Summer Conference.
+For a full list and additional information, please see my curriculum vitae.
 You can also contact me at Crystal.Veronie@usm.edu.